HalfdanJ/halfdanjdk/content/work/frost.md

 {{< vimeo 35794733 >}}

 Dance performance made together with Danish Dance Theatre, Tina Tarpgaard (choreographer), and Ole Kristensen.
-All the software that generated the scenography with one projector, was created by me and Ole over 1 month usin openFrameworks.
+All the software that generated the scenography with one projector, was created by me and Ole over 1 month using openFrameworks.

 The show won in 2010 a Reumert for best dance performance, and has been shown several times in Copenhagen, and has been on tour to Amman (Jordan), Düsseldorf (Germany) and Århus (Denmark)